Normal Amsler Grid appearance.

 “Dry” AMD is the earliest stage, and affects everyone with AMD.
 Most people with dry AMD have good vision on the eye chart, but have increasing difficulty at night and indoors, needing more light and higher contrast (black and white rather than shades of grey) to see well.
 Severe visual loss with dry AMD is uncommon, and usually occurs when a condition called “geographic atrophy” develops.

 “The other day I realized that I was reading the scores at the bottom of the TV screen again.
 I couldn’t do that before the laser treatment.
 And the distortion and waviness was gone.”
 76 year old woman with dry AMD.

 “Wet” AMD is the most common reason people with dry AMD lose vision.
 This happens when an eye with dry AMD develops scar tissue growth under the center of the retina (called the macula), causing damage that destroys the macula and central, sharp vision.
 Without macular vision, your ability to read, recognize faces, and drive may be lost.

 Most people with dry AMD keep good vision unless they develop wet AMD.
 However, some with dry AMD experience rapid and severe loss of central vision due to “wearing out” of the macula, called “geographic atrophy” (GA).
 Until recently, there has been no treatment for GA.
-However, RPT reduces the rate of GA progression by 55% per year compared to AREDS vitamins alone.
-With continued treatment, this advantage increases such that over 3 years, progression is reduced by 83%, etc. RPT does this safely, while also improving indoor vision and reducing the risk of developing wet AMD.
-SDM RPT™ is thus the first an only treatment to safely prevent and significantly slow progression of AMD, even in the most severe form of dry AMD – geographic atrophy.
+However, VPT can reduce the rate of GA progression by over 50% per year compared to AREDS vitamins alone.
+VPT does this safely, while also improving indoor vision and reducing the risk of developing wet AMD.
+SDM VPT™ is the first treatment to safely slow progression of AMD, even in the most severe form of dry AMD – geographic atrophy.